 Booking a show with the Creepy Crawly Zoo is easy.
 Simply call or email us.
 Shows will be scheduled on Tuesday, Wednesday or Thursdays either in the morning or the afternoon.
 A show runs approximately an hour and each assembly can accommodate up to 250 students.
 Every student will have the opportunity to touch and hold “some” of the live animals we bring (some are just to look at for obvious reasons).
 Each student will also receive a Science Diary to begin their life long pursuit of knowledge and critical thinking.

 The cost of a single assembly is $500 and an extra show can be added for $200.
-In some cases there will be an extra cost for travel expenses.
+In some cases, there will be an extra cost for travel expenses.
 Payment is not due until I arrive.
 However, it is due before I start, unless prior arrangements have been made.
-I have started a program where local businesses can sponsor a program. (see details here)

 I have had concerns expressed to me by those witnessing this for the first time, that I will never be able to control the crowd.
 I smile because I know what it looks like.
 I want to assure all of you that this is not my first rodeo.
 I have been doing this for over 20 years and have done this for over a million kids.
 In all that time I have never had a single incident.
 It is controlled chaos.
 When I finish my show, they are excited, wide-eyed screaming maniacs.
 I am well aware of this.
 Part of the lesson is that they are responsible for the safety of my animals and I have not lost one in many many years.